rizitis/One4All_SlackBuild/README.md

 </table>

 > You can also run SlackBuild in user mode if needed (google-golang etc...) and only for makepkg using sudo...

+##### NOTE:
+*Althought its stable and builds  packages fine, its a personal work in progress.<br>
+When I found something useful it added in TEMPLATE.SlackBuild.*